Gluten Free Banana Bread Cinnamon Rolls (Soft, Gooey, & Irresistible)

 ½ cup Walnuts, chopped

-In a small bowl, combine the psyllium husk & water.
-Set aside until a gel forms.
+In a small bowl, combine the psyllium husk and water and set aside until a gel forms.

-In the bowl of a stand mixer, add in your flour, instant yeast, brown sugar, cinnamon, nutmeg, baking powder and salt.
-Whisk together.
+In the bowl of a stand mixer, whisk together flour, yeast, brown sugar, cinnamon, nutmeg, baking powder, and salt.

-To the mixing bowl add your egg, milk, olive oil, vanilla, banana and the psyllium husk mixture and mix on medium speed, allowing the dough to knead together.
-For this step I use the dough hook to bring everything together.
-You’ll know the dough is ready when it starts to pull away from the sides of the bowl.
+Add the egg, milk, olive oil, vanilla, mashed bananas, and the psyllium husk mixture to the mixing bowl.
+Mix on medium speed with a dough hook until the dough starts to pull away from the sides of the bowl.

-Cover the bowl and set aside to rise for 45 minutes.
+Cover the bowl and let the dough rise in a warm spot for about 45 minutes.